-instance, besides the above-mentioned study by Iyengar and Leppar (2000), Boatwright and Nunes (2001) report that, in an experiment run by an online grocery, halving product choice resulted in 11 percent higher sales.16
+Choice overload-that consumers may sometimes be less likely to choose any product if they face more options15-has been documented in several field experiments.
+For instance, besides the above-mentioned study by Iyengar and Leppar (2000), Boatwright and Nunes (2001) report that, in an experiment run by an online grocery, halving product choice resulted in 11 percent higher sales.16

 Kamenica (2008) shows how choice overload can arise when consumers make inferences from the size of the product line.
-In his model, products differ in how likely they appeal to consumers.
-Furthermore, consumers know which product they like, whereas others do not, and must therefore choose randomly.
+Products differ in how likely they appeal to consumers, as in our model; however some consumers know which product they like, whereas others do not, and must therefore choose randomly.
 As the firm always selects the most popular products, expanding the product line gives more choice to informed consumers, but lowers the average popularity of the selected products, which reduces the demand from uninformed consumers.

 Kuksov and Villas-Boas (2010) and Villas-Boas (2009) develop alternative models of contextual inference, in which products are instead horizontally differentiated.
 Kuksov and Villas-Boas (2010) allow consumers to choose between picking a product at random or engaging in costly sequential search.
 Expanding the product line leads the firm to offer more niche products (i.e., products that are particularly attractive for specific consumers, but not so attractive for most of them), which reduces again the average popularity but also affects the variance of the utility offered by the selected products, thereby encouraging consumers to search rather than to pick at random.
-Villas-Boas (2009) endogenizes prices in a monopoly setting in which consumers can, by incurring a one-time search cost, learn all prices and locations of all of the products on offer, as well as their own locations.
+Villas-Boas (2009) endogenizes prices in a monopoly setting in which consumers can, by incurring a one-time search cost, learn the prices and locations of all of the products on offer, as well as their own locations.
 Expanding the product line helps consumers find a better fit, but also allows the firm to appropriate the associated benefits by increasing its prices.
 Anticipating this, consumers are less inclined to search.

 Our paper builds on these earlier contributions.
 As in Kamenica (2008), choice overload arises because expanding the product line reduces the average popularity of products.
 Furthermore, consumers can engage in costly sequential search, as in Kuksov and Villas-Boas (2010), and prices are endogenous, as in Villas-Boas (2009).
 The novelty resides in the focus on directed search and steering incentives.
-Our analysis reveals that the attractiveness of a product line to consumers depends not only on its size but also on the extent to which positioning is garbled.
+Our analysis reveals that the attractiveness of a product line to consumers depends not only on its size but also on the amount of noise in its positioning.